Published: July 30, 2021

 As is true with most security matters, it’s better to be proactive than reactive.
-We recommend staying up to date on common cyberattacks against businesses and using this checklist to establish a line of defense.
+We recommend staying up to date on common cyberattacks against businesses and using this social media security checklist to establish a line of defense.
 Though it’s not an all-encompassing list, setting aside 10 minutes of your day to run through it could save hours of hassle later.

 Step 1: Perform an account audit

 The first step in reviewing your security measures is determining who has access to account information.
 Over the years, your business has likely had people come and go who still have access to important passwords and information.
 We recommend auditing the number of people who currently have access, removing those who don’t need it and updating passwords when employees leave.
 Doing so will allow you to know where to look if your accounts are ever hacked.

 Like, really strong passwords.
 We can’t stress this point enough.
 If you are not including a combination of at least 10 letters, numbers and symbols you’re making it much easier for hackers to breach your account.
 Sure, remembering and entering additional characters in a password is tedious, but that’s kind of the point.
 It’s not supposed to be easy to gain unwarranted access to your account.